vertigo1919/eldritch-front-end/README.md

 # Eldritch Frontend

-**Eldritch** is a browser-based **multiplayer horror quiz RPG**, built as part of a collaborative full-stack project as part of my northcoders bootcamp final project.
+**Eldritch** is a browser-based multiplayer horror quiz RPG, built as part of a collaborative full-stack project for my Northcoders bootcamp final project.

 The frontend is built using **Phaser**.
 Players battle eldritch monsters by answering questions, either solo or as part of a team.

-My role was to design and write [the backend multi-player game engine](https://github.com/vertigo1919/eldritch-backend) that powers this fornt end, using Socket.IO Node abd PostgreSQL to implement synced combat, match history, and reconnection-safe game state.
+This was developed as part of a group project, where we collaborated on designing the overall game logic, integrating frontend and backend systems, building real-time multiplayer interactions, and maintaining shared standards for code and structure.
+My role was to design and build [the backend multiplayer game engine](https://github.com/vertigo1919/eldritch-backend) that powers this frontend, using Node.js, Socket.IO, and PostgreSQL to implement synced combat, match history, and reconnection-safe game state.

 - [🎮 Game demo](https://eldritch-game.netlify.app/)
 - [🧠 Backend repo](https://github.com/vertigo1919/eldritch-backend)
----

 ## Running Locally